robertblackwell/ubuntu-setup/README.md

 ## 3. Installing packages ##

-Install the `ubuntu/apt-get` folder as `/home/robert/apt-get` fon the server.
+Install the `ubuntu/apt-get` folder as `/home/robert/apt-get` on the server.

-The following command (on your work station) should do it
+The following command (on your work station) should do it (executed from ubuntu-setup folder)

-	rsync -pva provisioning robert@iracoon.com:/home/robert
+	rsync -pva apt-get robert@iracoon.com:/home/robert

 |Commands|
 |---------------|